 Implementation of the sales and purchase price setup

 The InventTableModule table entity covers the purchase and sales settings for item master information such as default under or over delivery rates and miscellaneous charges.
-For more information, see the Trade and Logistics II in Microsoft Dynamics AX 2009 Course.
 The InventTableModule table also contains default cost, sales, and purchase price information per item.

 The default sales and purchase settings can be modified manually on the Price/Discount tab in the Item details form under Inventory management > Common Forms.
 These settings appear on the illustration below.
 However, we recommend using costing versions for that purpose instead.